shay-te/core-lib/docs/index.md

   - <b>unittest:</b> Standard Python module for writing unit tests.
   - <b>hydra:</b> Hydra library for managing configurations.
   - <b>GlobalHydra:</b> A class from Hydra used for global configuration management.
-- <b>Defining a function get_config():</b>
+- <b>Defining a function `get_config()` to use Hydra for loading testing `config.yaml` located under the testing folder.</b>
-  - This function clears any existing Hydra configuration.
+  - Clearing any existing Hydra configuration.
-  - It initializes Hydra with a configuration path pointing to ../data/config and using config.yaml.
+  - Initializing Hydra with a configuration path pointing to `../data/config and using config.yaml`.
-  - Then, it composes the configuration, presumably loading it into memory, and returns it.
+  - Composing configuration, presumably loading it into memory, and returning it.
   - Creating an instance of YourCoreLib using the configuration obtained from get_config().
-This is done outside the test case class, ensuring the configuration is set up before running any tests.
+  - Processing outside the test case class, ensuring the configuration is set up before running any tests.

-- Defining a test case class TestCrud that inherits from unittest.TestCase.
+- <b>Defining a test case class TestCrud that inherits from unittest.TestCase.</b>

   - <b>Implementing the setUp method:</b>
-  - This method is called before each test method is executed.
+    - Called before each test method is executed.
-  - It initializes an instance of YourCoreLib using the configuration obtained earlier and assigns it to self.your_core_lib, making it available to all test methods within the class.
+    - Initializes an instance of YourCoreLib using the configuration obtained earlier and assigns it to self.your_core_lib.
 - <b>Defining the test method test_your_core_lib:</b>

   - This method tests functionality related to creating and retrieving a user.